demisto/content/Packs/SymantecEndpointSecurity/Integrations/SymantecEndpointSecurity/README.md

 ### To generate a token for the ***Token*** parameter:

-1. Login to your Symantec Endpoint Security console.
+1. Log in to your Symantec Endpoint Security console.
-2. Press Integration > Client Applications.
+2. Click **Integration** > **Client Applications**.
 3. Choose `Add Client Application`.
 4. Choose a name for the application, then click `Add`.
-The client application details screen will show.
+The client application details screen will appear.
 5. Click `⋮` and select `Client Secret`.
-6. Press the ellipsis and select Client Secret.
+6. Click the ellipsis and select **Client Secret**.
 7. Click the `copy` icon next to `OAuth Credentials`.
 8. Paste the OAuth Credentials value into the `Token` field.